confusingstraw/JortPob/README.md

 6. Download this dll that skips regulation.bin file size checks at startup.
 This is only avaiable in the `?ServerName?` Discord, and the `Elden Scrolls Dev` Discord, for now.
 Without this the game fails to load.
 Add it to the `mods` folder you created above.

 7. Edit the settings file and set the paths to your game folders.
-Here is mine for reference.
+Here is Nords for reference.
 Make sure the OUTPUT_PATH goes to the mods folder you just set up.
 <img width="1203" height="241" alt="image" src="https://github.com/user-attachments/assets/4c2df234-4f31-4975-ae97-c4fec46f648e" />

 8. Download BSAUnpacker from nexus: https://www.nexusmods.com/skyrimspecialedition/mods/974